PayPal: Israel and Palestinian Territories

 PayPal is available in Israel but is not available in the Palestinian territories.
 Nor can Palestinians working in the West Bank or Gaza access it but Israelis living in settlements in the West Bank can use PayPal.
 This decision has prompted Palestinian tech companies to seek a policy change from PayPal.

 Japan

 In late March 2010, new Japanese banking regulations forced PayPal Japan to suspend the ability of personal account holders registered in Japan to send or receive money between individuals, and as a result these account holders are now subject to PayPal's business fees on all transactions.

+Singapore

+As of November 2025, more than 90,000 Singapore businesses, about one in four nationwide, sell to global markets through PayPal as the digital payments option.

+Malaysia

+In January 2026, PayPal partnered with Razorpay Curlec to facilitate Malaysian SME's abilities to process international payments through the existing Razorpay Curlec platform.

 Pakistan

 In Pakistan, users can use Xoom, a money transfer service owned by PayPal.
 In October 2018, Pakistan's government used Xoom to help crowdsource funds for the purpose of building two dams.

 Turkey

-Eight years after the company first started operating in the country, Paypal ceased operations in Turkey on 6 June 2016 when Turkish financial regulator BDDK denied it a payment license.
+Eight years after the company first started operating in the country, PayPal ceased operations in Turkey on 6 June 2016 when Turkish financial regulator BDDK denied it a payment license.
 The regulators had demanded that PayPal's data centers be located inside Turkey to facilitate compliance with government and court orders to block content and to generate tax revenue.
 PayPal said that the closure will affect tens of thousands of businesses and hundreds of thousands of consumers in Turkey.